UCSD-SUMS/public_html_17-18/talks.md

 ---

 # Talks

-If you'd like to give a talk this quarter, just fill out the form below!
+A lightning talk is a short presentation meant to quickly introduce a topic or concept to an audience.

+These talks are held monthly and are entirely student-run.
+Attendance is open to any and all students, with any level of mathematical background.

+We also hold raffles for math-related books and provide light refreshments.

-This quarter's talks will be in AP&M 7421, and will be at the following dates and times:
+This quarter's talks will be held on the following dates:

-- Friday, April 28th, 5-6:30pm
+- Friday, October 27th

-- Friday, May 26th, 5-6:30pm
+- Friday, November 24th

+If you'd like to give a talk, just fill out the form below.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScvZBygq498xuoHpTXOkkHfwFx9JU_KYSmaUtcXKwgr3ml71Q/viewform?embedded=true" width="760" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>